nnereidd/2023-Amazon-Products-Analysis/README.md

 ![Dashboard Preview](Dashboard%20Image.png)

-The interactive dashboard can be filtered based on any choosing of stars, reviews and price of products and automatically displays the corresponding statistics.
+This interactive Tableau dashboard can be filtered based on any choosing of stars, reviews and price of products and automatically displays the corresponding statistics.
+The aim of this report and dashboard is a comprehensive analysis of over 2.1 million Amazon.ca products listed in 2023, focusing on trends in ratings, pricing, discounts, and best-seller performance.
 [Click here to open the live dashboard in Tableau Public](https://public.tableau.com/app/profile/ren.dar/viz/Amazon2023ProductsCanada_17439324460890/Dashboard1?publish=yes)

 ## Introduction